-On International Pillow Fight Day each year, massive pillow fights breakout in cities around the world, and if you're in the Washington, D.C. area, you can join the fun at a small park on Independence Avenue on April 7, 2018, from 3 to 4 p.m.
+On International Pillow Fight Day each year, massive pillow fights breakout in cities around the world, and if you're in the Washington, D.C. area, you can join the fun near the Washington Monument on April 6, 2020, from 2 p.m. to 4 p.m.

 Rules for Participating in the Pillow Fight

 This all-ages event is open to anyone with a pillow, but there are a few rules Newmindspace has laid out in order to prevent anyone getting seriously injured or leaving too big of a mess.

 Organizers ask that you swing pillows lightly, and since this event has a large number of child participants, be mindful of who you're swinging at.
 Additionally, you shouldn't swing at people with camera equipment or without pillows and should remove your glasses beforehand.

 Participants are also asked to not bring down pillows as the feathers will get everywhere if the pillow bursts.
 Guests should also put their pillows in a kitchen trash bag before wrapping them in a pillowcase to ensure none of the stuffing gets out.